DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Installation Simulation**: The manager simulates package installation by determining the correct installation order based on resolved dependencies.

   This project provided deep insight into dependency management systems and graph algorithms.
 I gained valuable experience in recursive problem solving, semantic version comparison, and dependency graph traversal.
 The implementation of a complete resolution engine with conflict detection proved particularly valuable for understanding how package managers work under the hood.
+* Day 476: 🤖 CartPole AI with Q-Learning 🎯

+  Today, I implemented a Q-Learning solution for the CartPole problem using Gymnasium.
+The project focuses on reinforcement learning techniques for controlling the classic control problem.
+Below are the key highlights:

+  - **State Discretization**: Developed a method to convert continuous state space (cart position, velocity, pole angle, angular velocity) into discrete buckets, making the problem tractable for Q-Learning.

+  - **Q-Learning Implementation**: Built a Q-table to store state-action values and implemented the core Q-learning algorithm with the Bellman equation for value updates.

+  - **Adaptive Exploration**: Incorporated ε-greedy policy with decaying exploration rate, balancing exploration and exploitation during training.

+  - **Training System**: The training process automatically adjusts learning parameters over 1000 episodes, with progress tracking and score reporting.

+  - **Demonstration Mode**: After training, the system can run demonstrations using the learned policy, showing the AI successfully balancing the pole.

+  This project provided valuable hands-on experience with fundamental reinforcement learning concepts.
+Working with Gymnasium's environment gave me practical understanding of state spaces, actions, and rewards in RL systems.
+The discretization approach proved particularly interesting for handling continuous observation spaces in simple Q-learning implementations.